“Testing is really expensive, isn’t it?”

-Questions like these can come up a lot, especially when it comes to life safety systems.
+Questions like these come up a lot, especially when it comes to life safety systems.
 These testing requirement intervals are based on the NFPA standards.
-All AHJ’s require testing of fire alarm and fire suppression systems, different AHJ’s will require specific intervals, this could mean quarterly, semi-annual, annual and the 5-Year, all of which are required.
+All AHJ’s require testing of fire alarm and fire suppression systems at specific intervals.
+This typically includes quarterly, semi-annual, annual and 5-year inspections of certain elements of the fire suppression and alarm systems.
 These tests and inspections are designed to ensure proper operation of your systems and have possible repercussions for your insurance premium or even your policy’s existence.

 If your test and inspections are not up to date with certifications, and an initiating device or sprinklers fail then bigger problems can occur and the potential for loss is greater.
 In the event, loss occurs as a result of a malfunctioning system the insurance company can deny your claim or even cancel your policy.
 Most insurance companies have a non-renewal compliance program, which says the insured person, group, location or entity will not be able to renew their insurance policy until they are up to date with their fire and life safety inspections.
 On the other hand, many insurance companies offer discounts for keeping inspections current without prompting.

 At our core, Statcomm is all about prevention and helping to prevent the loss of life and property from fires and life safety threats.
 We are committed to helping you maintain your fire and life safety initiating devices along with fire suppression systems stay up to date with their certifications and ensuring your life safety systems are ready in the event they are needed.
 Our auto-renewing contracts for testing and inspections offer a hassle-free way to help keep your fire alarm, fire sprinkler and fire suppression systems compliant with AHJ regulations and your insurance company.